Chicago Hub Improvement Program

 Amtrak’s mission is to provide efficient and effective intercity passenger rail mobility consisting of high-quality service that is trip-time competitive with other travel options.
 CHIP will fulfill this mission by delivering the following benefits:

-Reduced Travel Times and Improved On-Time Performance: By creating faster, more reliable access to Union Station from points east and south, CHIP will motivate a mode shift from automobile or airplane to train.
+Reduced Travel Times and Improved On-Time Performance: By creating faster, more reliable access to Union Station for commuter, state supported and long distance trains, CHIP will unlock more transportation choice for Americans nationwide.

 Midwest Service Expansion: CHIP will enable the growth of rail services across the Midwest and be a key component of achieving Amtrak’s goal of doubling ridership by 2040.